 Flat (0-3% shine)

 Flat paint sheens give no reflection.
 They are very forgiving and lots of people use this type of paint for imperfect walls–think plaster that has bumps and waves.
 This is also usually the paint of choice for ceilings.
-An important thing to think about is that while matte is forgiving of imperfections it is very hard to clean!
+An important thing to think about is that while the matte finish is forgiving of imperfections, it is very hard to clean!
 Don't ever use a magic eraser.
 If gentle cleaning doesn't get a mark off, you are better off touching up with paint.
 All our ceilings in this home and our past homes have been flat.